dhis2/training-docs/content/tracker_config/tg_userroles.md

 These authorities specify which actions a user can perform as it relates to tracker data.
 A quick note, if a user can create an event or enrollment, they can also delete it.
 The delete authorities you see here allow for cascading the deletion (for example, they can delete all the events in an enrollment at once - rather than one by one).

-Let us review each of the available tracker authorities as they are important for tracker user roles (note: they are not applied to the user role we are reviewing)
+Let us review each of the available tracker authorities as they are important for tracker user roles (Note: they are not applied to the user role we are reviewing)

 * Administer program dashboard configuration:
     * Allows a user to modify the default tracked entity dashboard layout that users see